roura356a/csk/intl.en-US/Best Practices/Storage/Use static disks to create PVs for stateful services.md

                 claimName: pvc-disk
     ```

-2. Run the following command to create an application:
+2. Run the following command to create a deployment:

     ```
     kubectl create -f static.yaml
     ```

-Expected results:
+    **View results**

+    1. Log on to the [ACK console](https://cs.console.aliyun.com).
+    2. In the left-side navigation pane, click **Clusters**.
+    3. On the Clusters page, find the cluster to which you mounted the NAS file system, and click the cluster name or **Applications** in the **Actions** column.
-In the left-side navigation pane of the details page of the cluster, click **Workload**.
-On the **Deployments** tab, view the application.
+    4. In the left-side navigation pane on the page that appears, click **Workload**.
+    5. Click the **Deployments** tab.
+You can view the old-nginx deployment.

 ## Use static disks for persistent storage